 Course Description: Students within this elective will actively participate in translational research projects related to topics in laboratory medicine.
 The laboratory of Dr Studzinski is actively involved in of research projects supported by the National Cancer Institute of NIH and other cancer-related research funding agencies for laboratory models that investigate novel approaches to cancer treatment.
-Currently, these approaches include induction of cell differentiation, and mechanisms responsible for resistance of leukemia cells to chemotherapeutic agents.
+Currently, these approaches include induction of cell differentiation, and mechanisms responsible for enhancement of leukemia cell death in therapy induced by chemotherapeutic agents.
 The laboratory has special focus on utilization of non-toxic therapeutic agents, and is funded for studies of vitamin D and plant antioxidants in this setting.
 There are often academic projects being prepared for medical publication (contribution to research papers, poster presentations, review articles, etc.) in which the students may actively participate.
 Students should contact the course director in advance of the start date to make arrangements for their participation in ongoing projects.